aliopas/portfolio/README.md

 ### Building for Production

-To create a production-ready static export (for platforms like GitHub Pages):
+To create a production-ready build:
 ```bash
 npm run build
 ```
-This command will generate a static version of your site in the `out` folder.
-The `next.config.ts` is configured with `output: 'export'` and `images: { unoptimized: true }` for this purpose.

-If deploying to a platform that supports Next.js server-side features (like Firebase App Hosting or Vercel), the standard `next build` command prepares the app accordingly.
+This command prepares your app for deployment.
+The specific output (static export vs. server deployment) depends on your `next.config.ts` settings.
+The current `next.config.ts` does not specify `output: 'export'`, so it will build for a Node.js server environment, suitable for platforms like Firebase App Hosting.

 ## Project Structure

 *   `src/app/`: Contains all the pages, layouts, and route-specific components (using Next.js App Router).
 *   `src/components/`: Shared UI components (e.g., layout, ShadCN UI components).
-*   `src/lib/`: Utility functions.
+*   `src/lib/`: Utility functions and Firebase configuration.
 *   `src/context/`: React Context providers (e.g., `ThemeContext`).
 *   `src/data/`: Mock data used in the application.
 *   `src/ai/`: Configuration and flows for Genkit (AI features).